microsoft/vscode-azure-iot-edge/README.md

 The extension might work on other Linux distros as some users have reported, but be aware that Microsoft provides no guarantee or support for such installations.
 You can find Azure IoT Edge support [here](https://docs.microsoft.com/azure/iot-edge/support).

+## TypeEdge (Experimental)
+The Azure IoT TypeEdge introduces a **strongly-typed** flavor of the inherently loosely coupled vanilla Azure IoT Edge.
+We would like to invite you to try TypeEdge out and give us any feedback or recommendations you might have here.
+TypeEdge is still an experimental project that we don’t recommend to use it in production IoT Edge project.
+To get started, please visit the [project repo](https://aka.ms/typeedge) and give us feedback via [Github Issues](https://github.com/Azure/TypeEdge/issues).

 ## Data/Telemetry
 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.